psas/stm32/projects/e407_led/README.md

 ** TARGET **

-The demo runs on the Olimex e407 dev board
+The demo by default compiles for the Olimex e407 dev board.
+Setting the BOARD environment variable allows for compilation for different boards.

+Currently supported:
+ - OLIMEX_STM32_E407
+ - PSAS_ROCKETNET_HUB_1_0

 ** PURPOSE **